 A put ratio spread is used when the underlying asset is expected to stay within the range between the two strike prices before expiration.

-Put Ratio Spread Setup
+How to set up a Put Ratio Spread

 A put ratio spread is a bear put debit spread with an additional put sold at the same strike price as the short put in the spread.
 The bear put spread results in a risk-defined position with limited profit potential.
 The goal is for the stock price to close at the short strikes at expiration.
 This results in the short contracts expiring worthless, and the long put could be sold with the maximum intrinsic value.